eendebakpt/oapackage/docs/oapackage-intro.rst

 ------------

 The program has been tested using Linux and Windows (XP, Windows 7 and Windows 8, Windows 10).
-The Python interface is available from the [Python Package Index](https://pypi.python.org/pypi/OApackage/).
+The Python interface is available from the `Python Package Index <https://pypi.python.org/pypi/OApackage/>`_.
 The package can be installed from the command line using pip:

 .. code-block:: console

-  > pip install OApackage
+  $ pip install OApackage

 The command line tools use a cmake build system.
 From the command line
 type:

 .. code-block:: console

-  > mkdir -p build
+  $ mkdir -p build
-  > cd build
+  $ cd build
-  > cmake ..
+  $ cmake ..
-  > make
+  $ make
-  > make install
+  $ make install

 This creates the command line utilities and a C++ library.